Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

 1. (`pit#`) Copy the NCN images from the expanded tarball.

-   > **NOTE** This hard-links the files to do this copy as fast as possible, as well as to mitigate space waste on the USB stick.
+   > __NOTE:__ This hard-links the files to do this copy as fast as possible, as well as to mitigate space waste on the USB stick.

    ```bash
    mkdir -pv "${PITDATA}/data/k8s/" "${PITDATA}/data/ceph/"